Data Trace Publishing Company

 - may be indicated in revision cases or when there is difficulting in everting the patella;

-- inverted V capsular incision w/ 2nd arm of inverted V begins at proximal apex & extends at 45 deg angle across quadriceps tendon, thru vastus lateralis
+- inverted V capsular incision w/ 2nd arm of inverted V begins at proximal apex & extends at 45 deg angle across quadriceps

-tendon, & into portion of iliotibial band;
+tendon, through vastus lateralis tendon, & into portion of iliotibial band;

 - incision should stop short of sup. lateral geniculate artery;

-- release decreases tension on patellar ligament & allows eversion of patella in almost all patients, regardless of previous surgery;
+- release decreases tension on patellar ligament & allows eversion of patella in almost all patients, regardless of previous

-- it is crucial not to avulse the patellar ligament from tubercle;
+- it is crucial not to avulse the patellar ligament from tubercle

 Wound problems in total knee arthroplasty.